Realization of graded monomial ideal rings modulo torsion: Preliminaries

 \subsection{Quotients of algebras by torsion elements}

 \ It is natural to study an algebra $A$ by factoring out the torsion elements since the quotient algebra is torsion-free and has a simpler structure.
 Driven by this, we start investigating the quotients of cohomology rings of spaces by their torsion elements.
-Since we cannot find related reference in topological literature, here we fix the notations and develop lemmas for our purpose.
+Since we cannot find related references in the literature, here we fix the notation and develop lemmas for our purpose.

 A graded module $A=\{A_i\}_{i\in S}$ is a family of indexed modules $A_i$.
 Since we are interested in cochain complexes and cohomology rings of connected, finite type CW-complexes, we assume $A$ to be a connected, finite type graded module with non-positive degrees.
 That is~$S=\N_{\leq0}$, $A_0=\Z$ and each component $A_i$ is finitely generated.
 We follow the convention and denote $A_{i}$ by $A^{-i}$.